Ragnar Sigurðsson: Fulham

 On 23 August 2016, Ragnar signed a two-year deal with the Championship side Fulham for an undisclosed fee.
 He scored his first goal for Fulham in a 2–0 win against Ipswich Town on 26 December 2016.

 Rubin Kazan

 On 3 August 2017, he returned to Russia, signing a loan deal with FC Rubin Kazan for the 2017–18 season.

 Rostov

 On 18 January 2018, he signed a deal for a permanent transfer to FC Rostov, the third Russian club of his career, where he joined his Iceland national teammates Sverrir Ingi Ingason and Björn Bergmann Sigurðarson.
 On 1 January 2020, his contract with Rostov was terminated by mutual consent.

 Return to Copenhagen

 On 12 January 2020, he returned to Copenhagen, signing a contract until the summer of 2020.

 Rukh Lviv

-On 18 January 2021, Sigurðsson moved to Ukrainian Premier League side Rukh Lviv, signing a contract until the summer of 2021, with an option to prolongue the deal for another year.
+On 18 January 2021, Sigurðsson moved to Ukrainian Premier League side Rukh Lviv, signing a contract until the summer of 2021, with an option to prolong the deal for another year.